 - injuries such as a pelvic fracture

-- digestive tract diseases
+- diseases of the digestive tract

-- kidney stones
+- kidney stones trapped in your ureter

 - blood clots

 Nervous system disorders can also cause obstructive uropathy.
-This occurs when the nerves responsible for bladder control do not function properly.
+This occurs when the nerves responsible for bladder control don’t function properly.
 The use of neurogenic drugs to control an overactive bladder can also cause obstructive uropathy in some cases.

 The onset of obstructive uropathy can be very quick and acute, or slow and progressive.
-You will feel pain in your midsection, on one or both sides of your body.
-The level and location of pain varies in each person, and especially depends on whether one or both kidneys are involved.
+You’ll feel pain in your midsection on one or both sides of your body.
+The level and location of pain varies from person to person and depends on whether one or both kidneys are involved.